What To Do When Your Toenail Is Falling Off

 How to prevent fungal toenails

-You can increase your chances of avoiding fungal infections by keeping your feet dry, changing your socks frequently, wearing shoes with ventilation, keeping your toenails trimmed, disinfecting your nail clippers, and wearing protective footwear in damp communal areas, like spas or locker rooms.
+Proper foot care can increase your chances of avoiding fungal infections.
+Things like keeping your feet dry, changing your socks frequently, wearing shoes with ventilation, keeping your toenails trimmed, disinfecting your nail clippers, and wearing protective footwear in damp communal areas, like spas or locker rooms, can help prevent infection and ultimately keep your toenails from falling off.

 A fungal infection under a toenail can be stubbornly resistant, so a permanent cure can be a lengthy process.
-Most courses of treatment include oral medication and/or topical ointments.
+In mild cases, an over-the-counter antifungal nail polish may solve the problem.
+However, most courses of treatment for moderate to severe fungal infections include oral or topical antifungal medications.

 Psoriasis is a skin condition caused by the immune system mistakenly attacking healthy skin cells, leaving scaly red patches.
-It usually appears on surface skin, but can also affect the area under your toenails.
-Psoriasis can cause a scaly accumulation of skin cells under the toenail.
+It usually appears on surface skin but can also affect the area under your toenails.
+Nail psoriasis can cause a scaly build-up of skin cells under the toenail.
 Eventually, the pressure can separate the nail from its bed.

-The symptoms of psoriasis under a toenail are quite similar to the symptoms of a fungal infection, so an accurate diagnosis requires the attention of a podiatrist.
+The symptoms of psoriasis under a toenail are similar to those of a fungal infection, so an accurate diagnosis requires the attention of a podiatrist.
 Medicated creams can be prescribed to alleviate the symptoms, and phototherapy, involving intense spectrums of light, is sometimes helpful.

-If you bang your toenail hard enough or often enough, that trauma can cause a toenail to fall off, either suddenly and violently, or by the attrition of repetitive micro-impacts over time.
+Trauma can also cause a detached toenail, either by a sudden harsh stubbing or constant irritation over time.
+If you bang your toenail hard enough or often enough, that trauma can cause a toenail to fall off, either suddenly and violently or gradually.

-The constantly repeated impact of a toe hitting the front of a running shoe can accomplish over an extended period of time the same result as a single sudden traumatic blow.
-The most effective way to prevent toenails from falling off from running is by making sure that your running shoes fit perfectly, neither too short nor too long.
+The constantly repeated impact of a toe hitting the front of a running shoe can also result in a toenail becoming detached.
+The most effective way to prevent toenails from falling off while running is to make sure that you select proper running shoes that are neither too short nor too long.

 Triage treatment for toenails